-- Using another person's words as your own (with or without that person's consent). - Buying a paper online. - Copying from written sources without proper citation. - Copying and pasting from online sources without proper citation. - Failing to identify quotations in a paper. - Changing words but copying sentence structure from another source. - Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not. - Using pictures, data, graphs, etc. without proper citation. - Citing sources incorrectly.
+- Using another person's words as your own (with or without that person's consent). - Buying a paper online or using a large language model (AI-Text Generator). - Copying from written sources without proper citation. - Copying and pasting from online sources without proper citation. - Failing to identify quotations in a paper. - Changing words but copying sentence structure from another source. - Copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not. - Using pictures, data, graphs, etc. without proper citation. - Citing sources incorrectly.

-Careful note taking during research will help avoid unintentional plagiarism.
+Careful note-taking during research will help avoid unintentional plagiarism.
 If students have questions about plagiarism, there are a variety of resources they may use to better understand this topic.
 Students should talk with their teacher about specific assignments in question.
 Also, students should speak with their English teachers or librarians as they are experts in documentation.
 Finally, there are countless online resources to help students understand and avoid plagiarism, e.g. Purdue OWL (Online Writing Lab).